zeno22/asl-live/README.md

 As I mentioned tweaking the Neural Network might yield better results.
 NOTE:  Training these networks on potato computer will take a lot of time.
 Took me a decent amount of time to train this model even though I used tensorflow-gpu.

+Future Work:
+- I would like to add j and z
+- Imporve accuracy under variable environmental conditions
+- Implement it in a Python based embedded system like Anki Cozmo/Vector to help people learn ASL.

 Let me know if you have any question or queries at vakarahmed59(at)gmail(dot)com.